Scripture Reference:![]()

 Jesus was very happy to bless the little children.
 He loved children.

-But the disciples saw all of the parents and children around Jesus and they thought they were bothering him.
+However, the disciples saw all of the parents and children around Jesus, and they thought they were bothering Him.
 They knew that Jesus must have been very tired from teaching all the adults.
-Surely he wouldn’t want to spend time with all of these children!
+Surely He wouldn’t want to spend time with all of these children!
 So the disciples began telling the parents and children to go away and leave Jesus alone.

-Jesus saw what the disciples were doing and he did not like it.
+Jesus saw what the disciples were doing, but He did not like it.
 That just wasn’t fair to the children!
-Jesus told the disciples to stop, “Shame on you, stop telling the children they cannot come to me.”
+Jesus told the disciples to stop sending the children away, and to “Let the children come to me.
+Don’t stop them.”

-The disciples saw that Jesus was displeased so they let the children and parentss come to Jesus.
-They were surprised that Jesus loved the children so much.
-They probably thought he only wanted to spend time with adults like them.
+The disciples saw that Jesus was displeased, so they let the children and parents come to Jesus.
+Maybe they were surprised that Jesus loved the children so much.
+Maybe they thought He only wanted to spend time with adults like them.

-After Jesus spent time with the children, he told the disciples something very important.
+After Jesus let the children come to him, He told the disciples something very important.
 “See these little children?
 See how they love me?
-They don’t brag or try to hurt anyone like some adults do.
 The kingdom of heaven is made for people who have hearts like little children.”

-The disciples were very surprised.
-They were sorry they had kept the children away from Jesus.
+The disciples learned that God’s kingdom was made for people like children, and that they could learn from children.
 Now they knew that Jesus thought children were very important.

 Ways to Tell the Story: